The nice hike which explores some of the less frequented parts of Tusheti.

 How to get to Omalo:

-Local drivers usually approach the tourists and offer them to arrange the transport to Tusheti, the price they offer is reasonable.
+These local drivers usually approach the tourists and offer them to arrange the transport to Tusheti.
 If your driver doesn't, you will need to ask around for a driver - it shouldn't be too hard.
 The trip usually takes 5 hours and costs 250 GEL for the whole jeep (that means 50 GEL per passenger).

 Well, you will have to walk.
 The most obvious option is to continue further west - on another day you can reach Verkhovani village